 When World War II ended, oil, natural gas and metal rationing ended.
 Excess oil refinery capacity made gasoline and diesel fuel cheap.
 Unlike Europe, Russia and Japan, none of our factories, bridges and seaports were bombed.
 Retaining the best transportation infrastructure, cheap gasoline, diesel fuel, natural gas, huge mining reserves and large labor force, America emerged from war as the world’s largest manufacturer.
 The G.I.
 Bill coupled with a surging economy enabled veterans to buy their first home.
 Most affordable and desirable new homes were in the suburbs.
 That combination produced longer drives to inner city work.
 Thus, veterans accelerated automotive, tire, gasoline and diesel fuel sales.

-Since buses had the same speed, patron capacity and schedule dependability as streetcars, but cheaper diesel fuel with no electric wire & track installation, suburban transit agencies purchased buses.
+Since buses had the same speed, patron capacity and schedule dependability as streetcars, but used cheaper diesel fuel with no electric wire & track installation, suburban transit agencies purchased buses.
 To further increase car, bus, truck, oil and tire demand, the Highway Lobby coveted streetcar rights of way in older cities that could be converted into wider roadway.

 New York City, Chicago, Boston and Philadelphia subways had tunnels and elevated tracks that buses could never match for speed, passenger capacity, schedule dependability and labor per passenger carried.
 Transit agencies saved them.
 Since streetcar tunnels did not easily convert to roadway, San Francisco, Boston, Philadelphia, Pittsburgh, Newark and Cleveland transit agencies saved those routes as well.
-Though New Orleans streetcars and San Francisco cable cars were surface transport, devoted citizens who got them designated as National Historic Landmarks.
-Spared from elimination, they became rare tourist attractions.
+Though New Orleans streetcars and San Francisco cable cars were surface transport, devoted citizens got them designated as National Historic Landmarks.
+Spared from elimination, they became tourist attractions.

-Los Angeles is the mega-example of forces preventing the rise of an Interstate Highway System and kneecapping Rapid Transit within American cities.
+Los Angeles is the mega-example of forces kneecapping the conversion of Streetcars to Rapid Transit within American cities.
 After World War II, oil refining and defense-aerospace remained LA’s largest industries.
 A large percentage of veterans relocated to LA for those good-paying blue-collar jobs and great weather.
 Since there was lots of open space, new housing tracts spread over a 50-mile radius from Downtown LA.
 With such large distances between work, schools, shopping centers and beaches, Angelenos purchased a higher percentage of cars than other cities.